biothings/biothings.api/docs/doc/standalone.rst

 If you already know how to run a BioThings standalone instance, you can download the latest avaiable Docker images from the following tables.

+.. warning:: Some data sources, managed and served by standalone instances (production, demo and old), have restricted licenses.
+Therefore these standalone instances must not be used for other than non-profit purposes.
+   By clicking on the following links, you agree and understand these restrictions.
+If you're a for-profit company and would like to run a standalone instance, please `contact us`__.

+.. __: mailto:help@biothings.io

 .. note:: Images don't contain data but are ready to download and maintain data up-to-date
           running simple commands through the hub.